 Make sure you’re using an Internet security software that checks your email for suspicious links.
 Some free tools will help you identify illegitimate senders and prevent you from opening phishing messages.
 You should also have the most up-to-date virus protection.

-Trend Micro™ Titanium™ finds and blocks malicious links in emails and IMs.
+Trend Micro™ Maximum Security finds and blocks malicious links in emails and IMs.
 It also blocks email and image spam.
 It offers the real-time updates, places light demands on your system, and is easy to use and understand.
-Using Titanium is one of the best ways you can prevent viruses and other malware from getting onto your computer.
+Using Maximum Security is one of the best ways you can prevent viruses and other malware from getting onto your computer.